 Thank Your Mother

 When scientists began studying evolution and what key factors promoted change, they found answers hidden inside our mitochondria.
 One theory behind where this small but mighty organelle came from was actually no further than the bacteria in our environment.
-Not unlike the microbes that thrive in our gut, scientists believe that we evolved a close companionship with miniscule bacteria that could tap into a far more efficient energy production model than our far-off microscopic ancestors.
+Not unlike the microbes that thrive in our gut, scientists believe that we evolved a close companionship with minuscule bacteria that could tap into a far more efficient energy production model than our far-off microscopic ancestors.1

 This spike in energy allowed ancient organisms to suddenly have the liveliness to do more tasks.
 It may have been a major contributing factor toward the development of greater, larger, more complex creatures.

-These days, how efficient your mitochondria is, is passed down from your maternal line of DNA (most of the time).
-Interestingly, mitochondria are the only other organelle in the cell (outside the nucleus) to contain a copy of your genetic code.
-This has inspired scientists to improve their understanding of mitochondria and its roles outside of energy production.
+These days, how efficient your mitochondria is, is passed down from your maternal line of DNA (most of the time).2 Interestingly, mitochondria are the only other organelle in the cell (outside the nucleus) to contain a copy of your genetic code.3 This has inspired scientists to improve their understanding of mitochondria and its roles outside of energy production.
 Turns out, your mitochondria are responsible for quite a few other things.

-Multifunctional Masters
+Mitochondria are Multifunctional Masters

 Mitochondria perform a diverse array of tasks that help maintain the integrity of a cell.
 The energy it produces is used for growth and cell functions but is also targeted to help heal and recycle other outdated parts.
-They are also known to help activate various antiviral and anti-inflammatory pathways to help fight pathogens.
-Moreover, they’re a key player in regulating cell death – an essential system designed to help destroy infected or damaged cells.
+They are also known to help activate various antiviral and anti-inflammatory pathways to help fight pathogens.4 Moreover, they’re a key player in regulating cell death – an essential system designed to help destroy infected or damaged cells.5

 Without a healthy set of mitochondria, your ability to lead a healthy life can be greatly reduced.
-This is why establishing a healthy, resilient line of mitochondria is so important to optimizing your wellbeing.
+This is why establishing a healthy, resilient line of mitochondria is so important to optimizing your well-being.

 If you’re ready to buckle down and get your powerhouses pumping, there are a few tricks you can take home to improve your mitochondrial health.

-1. Get active!
+1. Get Active!

 Did you know you can actually increase the number of mitochondria within you simply through regular exercise?
 When your body notices a new routine in your fitness, it works to generate more energy and help your body adapt to the changes in stress and environment.
 More mitochondria means more stamina, and a greater ability to allocate resources to healing after a heavy workout.